 Goodwood is much better than the normal day to day fodder you are used to though, but not quite on the same scale as other major meetings.
 Last year, at post time, it turned over around 40% on average of a typical Ascot race.
 So, by all means, welcome a decent festival in the summer, but just have realistic expectations.

-Average volume per race at Goodwood is around £1.1m.
-Last year it turned over £38m on the week.
+The average volume per race at Goodwood is around £1.1m and the meeting is expected to turnover £30-40m on the week.
 It can be quite variable on individual races and the biggest can match £1-2m and the lowest £500k.
-That about sums up Glorious Goodwood.
+That about sums up Glorious Goodwood!

 I’ve often had mixed results at Goodwood, so Tuesday is my day for ‘feeling’ the market and testing its boundaries.

-There are plenty of themes that can run through these big meetings and get a few drunk racegoers trying to impress their better half on ladies day and you can set of some gambles.
+There are plenty of themes that can run through these big meetings and get a few drunk racegoers trying to impress their better half on ladies day and you can set off some gambles.
 You see this at a lost of race meetings, like Frankie Dettori at Royal Ascot 2019 and the same thing happened at Goodwood with Ryan Moore in 2017 as you can see in this video.

 Trading the Galway Festival